James P. Crutchfield

 James P. Crutchfield (born 1955) is an American mathematician and physicist.
 He received his B.A. summa cum laude in physics and mathematics from the University of California, Santa Cruz, in 1979 and his Ph.D. in physics there in 1983.
-He is currently a professor of physics at the University of California, Davis, where he is director of the Complexity Sciences Center—a new research and graduate program in complex systems.
-Prior to this, he was research professor at the Santa Fe Institute for many years, where he ran the Dynamics of Learning Group and SFI's Network Dynamics Program.
-From 1985 to 1997, he was a research physicist in the physics department at the University of California, Berkeley.
-He has been a visiting research professor at the Sloan Center for Theoretical Neurobiology, University of California, San Francisco; a postdoctoral fellow of the Miller Institute for Basic Research in Science at UCB; a UCB physics department IBM postdoctoral fellow in condensed matter physics; a distinguished visiting research professor of the Beckman Institute at the University of Illinois, Urbana-Champaign; and a Bernard Osher Fellow at the San Francisco Exploratorium.
+Currently, he is a Distinguished Professor Emeritus of Physics and Astronomy at the University of California, Davis, where he directs the Complexity Sciences Center—a research and graduate program in complex systems.

+Prior to this, he was Research Professor at the Santa Fe Institute for many years, where he ran the Dynamics of Learning Group and SFI's Network Dynamics Program funded by Intel Research.
+From 1985 to 1997, he was a Research Physicist in the Physics Department at the University of California, Berkeley.
+He has been a Visiting Research Professor in the Sloan Center for Theoretical Neurobiology, University of California, San Francisco; in the Physics Department, California Institute of Technology, Pasadena, California, and in the Institute for Advanced Study, University of Amsterdam, Netherlands; and a Postdoctoral Fellow of the Miller Institute for Basic Research in Science at UCB; a UCB Physics Department IBM Postdoctoral Fellow in condensed matter physics; a Distinguished Visiting Research Professor of the Beckman Institute at the University of Illinois, Urbana-Champaign; and a Bernard Osher Fellow at the San Francisco Exploratorium.

 Research

 Over the last three decades, Crutchfield has worked in the areas of nonlinear dynamics, solid-state physics, astrophysics, fluid mechanics, critical phenomena and phase transitions, chaos, and pattern formation.
-His current research interests center on computational mechanics, the physics of complexity, statistical inference for nonlinear processes, genetic algorithms, evolutionary theory, machine learning, quantum dynamics, and distributed intelligence.
-He has published over 100 papers in these areas.
+His current research interests center on computational mechanics, the physics of complexity, statistical inference for nonlinear processes, genetic algorithms, evolutionary theory, machine learning, quantum dynamics, machine learning and distributed intelligence, and animal behavior and marine bioacoustics.
+He published over 250 papers in these areas.

+In August 2021, using a specially-design underwater acoustic recording and playback system, Crutchfield instigated a 20-minute-long acoustic exchange with 35-year-old female humpback whale Twain in southeast Alaska.
+In August 2023, Crutchfield and his graduate student Alex Jurgens augmented the underwater acoustic system to record the full three-dimensional sound field of whale vocalizations, adapting the theory of ambisonics for underwater recording and playback.
+The resulting spatial audio recordings are available on compact disk.

-In 2022, Crutchfield and his graduate student Kyle Ray described a way to bring the heat production of conventional circuits below the theoretical limit of Landauer's principle by encoding information not as pulses of charge but in the momentum of moving particles.
+In 2022, Crutchfield and his graduate student Kyle Ray described a way--momentum computing--to bring the heat production of conventional digital circuits below the theoretical limit of Landauer's principle by encoding information not as pulses of charge but in the momentum of moving particles..

+For more than a decade Crutchfield and his close colleagues have run the summer workshop Information Engines at the Frontiers of Nonequilibrium Thermodynamics at the Telluride Science and Innovation Center in Telluride, Colorado.